auth0/auth0-guardian.js/README.md

 ```

 ### Recovery
+**DEPRECATED:** This methods has been deprecated and its usage is discouraged,
+use `.requestAuth` with method recovery code (if available) instead.

 Recovery works as authentication, but instead of passing an otpCode, you need
 to pass a recovery code to verify method